PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 > ```
 > {: .source}
 >
 > This makes the host directory `$HOME/my-data` available as `/data` inside the container.
-The `ro` option makes the directory read-only.
-Use `rw` when the containerised application must write to the directory.
+The `ro` option makes the directory read-only; use `rw` when the containerised application must write to the host directory.
 >
 > On Setonix, the main filesystems used in this training are already available through Singularity's default configuration and the loaded module.
-Therefore, additional `--bind` options are normally required only when:
+Therefore, explicit `--bind` options are normally required only when:
 >
 > - a host path is not already available inside the container
 > - the host path should appear at a different location inside the container
-> - the bind should explicitly be read-only or read-write {: .solution}
+> - the bind should explicitly be read-only or read-write
+>
+> Using a writable bind mount to provide write access at a normally read-only container path, including what happens to existing content at that path, is covered in the `"Writable" containers` episode.
+{: .solution}

 > ## Modifying the image itself